amp-hackathon/roast/docs/complete_prd.md

 ## Project Overview

 ### What We're Building
 A Pokemon-style roast battle game where two players (Trump vs Elon) engage in turn-based insult combat.
 Players take turns delivering roasts, which are evaluated by AI and translated into Pokemon-style attacks with damage calculations.
-The first player to accumulate 100 "Diddy Points" slips in baby oil and loses.
+The first player to accumulate 100 damage (labeled as "Diddy Points") slips in baby oil and loses.

 ### Key Constraints
 - **⚡ CRITICAL TIMELINE**: 90 minutes ONLY